regel/wsb/README.md

 >Warning - The Yahoo Finance API could be removed or shut down at any point.
 You use this package at your own risk.

+Other finance data sources supported in this package:

+- [IEX Cloud](https://iexcloud.io/docs/api/): IEX Cloud is a platform that makes financial data and services accessible to everyone.
+You have to register to get an API token.

 ## Installation

 ### Binary Distribution